Gilgour named new MAC president

-A new president for Mineral Area College was announced when the school's board of trustees met Thursday — earlier than usual due to spring break next week.
+A new president for Mineral Area College was announced when the school's board of trustees met last Thursday — earlier than usual due to spring break this week.

 Dr. Joe Gilgour was introduced as the Park Hills-based community college's new president by Board President Alan Wells at the top of the meeting.